cxpartners/sepa-customer-platform/doc/architecture/decisions/0005-user-groups-roles-permissions.md

 ## Decision Drivers

-* Applicants and operators will be grouped by 'account' in the CRM, however SEPA should be able to differentiate between an organisation's users & the lead contact  (administrator).
+* Applicants and operators will be grouped by 'account' in the CRM, however SEPA should be able to differentiate between an organisation's users & it's lead contacts  (administrators).
-* SEPA staff will potentially require different access levels depending on the application; sensitive data requirements means certain documents should require additional privileges.
+* SEPA staff will potentially require different access levels depending on the permit application; sensitive data requirements means certain documents should only be accessible to users with specific privileges.

 ## Considered Options